selwynpolit/d9book/book/caching.md

 Because this backend will mark all the cache entries in a bin as out-dated for each write to a bin, it is best suited to bins with fewer changes.

 Note that this is designed specifically for combining a fast inconsistent cache backend with a slower consistent cache back-end.
-To still function correctly, it needs to do a consistency check (see the "last write timestamp" logic).
-This contrasts with \Drupal\Core\Cache\BackendChain, which assumes both chained cache backends are consistent, thus a consistency check being pointless.
+To still function correctly, it needs to do a consistency check (see the \"last write timestamp\" logic).
+This contrasts with `\Drupal\Core\Cache\BackendChain`, which assumes both chained cache backends are consistent, thus a consistency check being pointless.
 See [class ChainedFastBackend API docs on drupal.org](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Cache%21ChainedFastBackend.php/class/ChainedFastBackend/10)

 ## APCu